-Liberty SIPP was yet another SIPP provider under fire for allowing investors to get into high-risk, unregulated schemes as part of their SIPP – Self Invested Personal Pension.
-These Investments included Ethical Forestry, GAS Verdant, Agro Energy and Global Plantations.
+Liberty SIPP was yet another provider under fire for allowing investors to get into high-risk, unregulated investment schemes as part of their SIPP.

-In 2018 it was reported that 500 cases were submitted to the Financial Ombudsman Service (FOS) on behalf of clients who had lost money due to these investments.
-The number of claims has more than tripled since.
+In 2018 it was reported that 500 cases were submitted to the Financial Ombudsman Service (FOS) on behalf of clients who had lost money due to these high-risk investments.

-The FOS has actually upheld cases against Liberty SIPP for this reason, as they accepted business from an introducer firm called Avacade – a company that was highlighted by the FCA for making “misleading statements” and “carrying out regulated activity without the required authorisation or approval”
+Avacade are currently in a high court case regarding their pension report service and were highlighted by the FCA for making “misleading statements” and “carrying out regulated activity without the required authorisation or approval”

-Liberty SIPP sold its client bank to EBS Pensions, a subsidiary of the Embark group and is set to be wound up as part of the deal.
+Liberty SIPP sold its client bank to EBS Pensions, a subsidiary of the Embark group.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.